 PMCID: coming soon for all published articles

-Non-Pharmacological Treatment of Pain welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Field Grand Challenge, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Systematic Review.
+Non-Pharmacological Treatment of Pain welcomes submissions of the following article types: Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Non-Pharmacological Treatment of Pain, where they are peer-reviewed by the Associate and Review Editors of the specialty section.